Glutathione is important in the biomedical treatment of autism for four main reasons:

 Glutathione’s role in managing glutamate:

-Glutatmate is the most plentiful neurotransmitter and is is important in supporting the brain.
+Glutamate is the most plentiful neurotransmitter and is therefore critical in supporting the brain.
 Due to the stimulation, or excitement, caused by glutamate, glutathione helps to strictly manage high levels.
 Glutamate activates the immune system in the brain.
 Remember, that the brain consists of 85% immune cells.
 These cells are called glia and will continue being activated if glutamate is elevated.
 Glutathione mops up excess glutamate, preventing it from making the brain excitable to the point of causing toxicity.

 Many autistic symptoms including motor planning impairment and sensory issues are caused by immunoexcitotoxicity.